itsciccio/project-greed/README.md

 ## Features

-- **Search for items by name** - Fast, case-insensitive search with autocomplete suggestions
+- **Search for items by name** - Fast, case-insensitive search with autocomplete suggestions and keyboard navigation:
+  - Auto-highlights the first suggestion in the dropdown
+  - **Enter** key to select the highlighted item (visual indicator shows which item will be selected)
+  - **Arrow Up/Down** keys to navigate through suggestions (dropdown automatically scrolls to keep highlighted item visible)
+  - **Escape** key to close the dropdown
 - **Visual Item Identification** - Items display with their icons/images for easy recognition:
   - Item images in search results and autocomplete dropdown
   - Images in Recyclable Items browser